pmccaffrey6/jupyter-blog/README.md

 ```

 #### Using Your Own Jupyter Environment
 You might have noticed that this repo comes with two separate compose files.
-By default, `docker-compose.yml` is run which inherits the configuration for the `pelican` and `webserver` containers from a parent file `docker-compose-without-jupyter.yml` and then adds the jupyter configuration.
+By default, `docker-compose.yml` is run which inherits the configuration for the `pelican` and `webserver` containers from a parent file `docker-compose-without-jupyter.yml` and then adds the configuration for the jupyter service.
 If you have your own Jupyter environment (which could be in a container but certainly doesn't have to be), you can run this command instead to only build and boot the pelican and webserver services:

 `docker-compose -f docker-compose-without-jupyter.yml -d up`